 Day One: Gamla Stan and City Center

 To get to grips with Stockholm, we will start day one in this Stockholm travel guide in the iconic Gamla Stan area.
-One can easily spend an entire morning meandering through the tiny streets, sipping coffee, and taking photographs.
+One can easily spend an entire morning meandering through the tiny streets, sipping coffee, and taking photographs either by themselves or through a free walking tour.
 If possible, pack a lunch with you to avoid eating at any of the overpriced restaurants.